 - 1. Cooperators must have an approved grazing plan prior to contract board approval. - a.
 A system may be approved for land where livestock do not currently graze; however, the district must verify that the system has livestock within the first year after meeting the Prescribed Grazing (528) standard and specifications. - b.
 After a grazing plan is developed, grazing practices may be installed independently of one another to work towards its implementation. - 1) Cost-share payments will be authorized as each practice is completed, according to NRCS standards and specifications within the grazing plan. - c.
 The entire grazing system must meet the standard and specifications for Prescribed Grazing (528) within three years after payment of the first contract or the entire amount of cost-share received must be repaid.
 The district should give funding priority to cooperators working toward the Prescribed Grazing (528) standard and specifications. - d.
 The size and number of paddocks will be determined by the grazing system plan, which must be designed for appropriate grazing height and rest periods as listed in the NRCS "Grazing Management Guidelines."
-The planner and district should encourage the cooperator to develop an effective system that meets the program's and cooperator's objectives, and enables the cooperator to stay in compliance.
-There is no time limit for adding to existing systems. - 2.
-All losing streams and streams that have a perennial pool or permanent flow that lie within paddocks served by a water source through a DSP 3.2 must be fenced to exclude livestock.
+The planner and district should encourage the cooperator to develop an effective system that meets the programs and cooperator's objectives and enables the cooperator to stay in compliance.
+There is no time limit for adding to existing systems.

-- a.
+- 2. All losing streams and streams that have a perennial pool or permanent flow that lie within paddocks served by a water source through a DSP 3.2 must be fenced to exclude livestock. - a.
 When properly designed and installed, the operator may limit access to the excluded area for "flash" grazing if specific, brief time periods are defined in the grazing plan. - b.
 Streams may be fenced out with the DSP 3.3 in any paddock within the grazing system. - 3.
 The following applies to fencing and providing additional water to paddocks.
 Enter documentation into MoSWIMS as appropriate. - a.
-Water may be provided where a paddock is subdivided or acreage is added to create a new paddock without a water source. - b.
+Water may be provided where a paddock is subdivided, or acreage is added to create a new paddock without a water source. - b.
 Additional livestock watering facilities may not be added to paddocks where a water source exists. - c.
-Livestock watering facilities may not be added to paddocks where a pond was excluded using N472 and no subdivision of the paddock is planned. - d.
-A livestock watering facility may be provided in a paddock where a fenced pond has never been utilized for watering and the cooperator has utilized water in an adjacent field.
+A livestock watering facility may be provided in a paddock where a fenced pond has never been utilized for watering and the cooperator has utilized water in an adjacent field. - d.
+If a pond has been used a water source and a watering facility is planned to be brought to the paddock that contains the pond, the pond must be fenced for those acres to be eligible for the DSP 3.2 contract.
+N472 is eligible to be used for fencing in these situations.

 - a.
 Components needed to install pipeline and a water distribution point(s) for livestock watering from a water source. - b.
-All newly approved grazing systems and existing systems (systems that meet NRCS Standards and Specifications for Prescribed Grazing, Code 528). - 1) Watering facilities are allowed in an existing system if paddock numbers are increased or acreage is added.
+All newly approved grazing systems and existing systems (systems that meet NRCS Standards and Specifications for Prescribed Grazing, Code 528). - 1) Watering facilities are allowed in an existing system if paddock numbers are increased, or acreage is added.
 An exception is if water is to be distributed to paddocks that previously did not contain a water source (such as systems that involve moving livestock through lanes/paddocks to a central water source).
 Justification must be entered into MoSWIMS. - 2) One watering facility may be installed per paddock. - c.
 One-time payment of \$75 for attending an approved grazing school, when the cooperator receives payment on any grazing system contract.
 The incentive payment will be included in the total cost-share dollars received and included in the practice per acre maximums.